kshiroma/udash-demos/README.md

 ## Todo

-Demo based on [TodoMVC](http://todomvc.com/).
+A demo based on [TodoMVC](http://todomvc.com/).
 This is frontend-only project.

 ## Todo RPC

-Demo based on [TodoMVC](http://todomvc.com/) with server-side storage using the Udash RPC system.
+A demo based on [TodoMVC](http://todomvc.com/) with server-side storage using the Udash RPC system.

+## Udash REST with Bootstrap Components

+A demo presenting usage of the Udash REST module.
+It serves REST API with Spray.io in the backend application and uses it through type safe Udash REST interface in the frontend.
+This demo uses the Udash Bootstrap Components library.